awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 Additional Requirements for Linux Systems
 -----------------------------------------

-To compile on Linux, you must have the header files (``-dev`` packages) for :file:`libcurl`, :file:`libopenssl`, :file:`libuuid`, :file:`zlib`, and optionally, :file:`libpulse` for |POLlong| support.
-Typically, you'll find the packages in your system's package manager.
+To compile on Linux, you must have the header files (``-dev`` packages) for :file:`libcurl`, :file:`libopenssl`, :file:`libuuid`, :file:`zlib`, and, optionally, :file:`libpulse` for
+|POLlong| support.
+The packages are typically found by using the system's package manager.

-.. topic:: To install these packages on *Debian/Ubuntu-based systems*
+.. topic:: To install the packages on *Debian/Ubuntu-based systems*
    ::

       sudo apt-get install libcurl4-openssl-dev libssl-dev uuid-dev zlib1g-dev libpulse-dev

-.. topic:: To install these packages on *Redhat/Fedora-based systems*
+.. topic:: To install the packages on *Redhat/Fedora-based systems*
    ::

       sudo dnf install libcurl-devel openssl-devel libuuid-devel pulseaudio-devel